CorinaMurg/web-for-everyone/README.md

 1. when using the back button in the browser, it should scroll to the same section as before
 2. About
 3.
-4. AA and AAA (link in Color Contrast)
+4.
 5. Assistive Tech: Add it to How A11y Works

 6. Close button for details
 7. Highlight TOC titles in use
 8. Program all visible lists
 9. description or alt to images re: color contrast

+JULIA
+Post ? in Discord re: landmarks,
+test: icon with and wout aria-hidden

 THURSDAY
 8. Responsive